HermesPasser/HermesPasser.github.io/p/mv-plugins/index.md

 The name of the file must be SceneBook.js to work.

 To open the scene use _Book \<file_text\>_ in 'plugin command" replacing \<file_text\> with the file that you want to be loaded in scene.
-The file must be have a .txt extension and should be in data/book folder.
+The file must have a .txt extension and should be in data/book folder.
 e.g: _Book myText_

 In your file you can write all text commands that you can use in "show text" command to be processed by the plugin and some news: